karadevnet/CLANG_WINDOWS_10/README.md

 CLANG MANAGER for WIN 10
 HELP USING C# PROGRAM FOR CLANG PROJECT CREATOR v 1.0 - WWW.KARADEV.NET

-ADD SUPPORT FOR C++ FILES. auto detect mai.c or main.cpp and call compiler clang or clang++
+11.2023 - ADD main.bat file to run main.exe with stay open window in CMD 11.2023 - BUG FIXES, add checkbox for open CMD in compiling time 11.2023 - ADD SUPPORT FOR C++ FILES. auto detect main.c or main.cpp and call compiler clang or clang++

 =========================================================================
 the way of use